 Here are a few benefits of EMRs over paper-based care:

 There are hundreds of EHR companies operating in the US alone.
 Not all of them, however, meet technical standards set by the government for ensuring better and safer care.
-It is imperative, thus, to only use software that is certified by the government regulatory agencies.
+It is imperative, thus, to only use the Top EMR software that is certified by the government regulatory agencies.

-If you are a Medicare or Medicaid participating physician, chances are you need a certified EHR.
+If you are a Medicare or Medicaid participating physician, chances are you need a certified electronic health record software.
 A certified EHR is a system that has received a nod from the Office of the National Coordinator for Health Information Technology Authorized Testing and Certification Bodies (ONC-ATCB) for meeting standards for structured data set by CMS and ONC.

-You can view the most updated list of certified EHR vendors here.
+You can view the most updated list of certified Top EHR vendors here.

 At times these certifications can be confusing to understand.
 You must ask EHR companies the following questions regarding their certification: